ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/210_Troubleshooting.md

 Debugging strategy scripts is a special case of program debugging.
 You're normally interested in the behaviour of a variable or signal from bar to bar.
 There are several methods to observe the behavior of variables, either from code line to code line, or from bar to bar, or during the whole test run:

-*   Use the [visual debugger](011_Chart_Viewer_Debugger.md) to single-step through parts of code, or through loops, while observing variables and trade signals.
+*   Use the [Zorro Debugger](011_Chart_Viewer_Debugger.md) to single-step through parts of code, or through loops, while observing variables and trade signals.
 Place [watch](166_watch.md)**("!...",...)** statements with exclamation mark and with the variables to observe inside the loop to check, or behind suspicious code lines.

 *   Set the [LOGFILE](018_TradeMode.md) flag, and set [Verbose](199_Verbose.md) to a high value, like **3** or **7**.
 Use [printf](143_printf_print_msg.md) statements to print variables and other information to the log file.
 Run a test, open the **.log** file and examine the trades in detail.
 If the problem happens only when training a script, use **print(TO\_FILE,...)** for printing information to the training log.